venysssssssssss/AwsOverview/README.md

 - Load balancers are servers that forward internet traffic to multiple servers (EC2 Instances) downstream.

-### 6.6.
+#### 6.5.1.
 Why use a load balancer?

-- Spread load across multiple downstream instances
+- Spread load across multiple downstream instances.
-- Expose a single point of access (DNS) to your application
+- Expose a single point of access (DNS) to your application.
-- Seamlessly handle failures of downstream instances
+- Seamlessly handle failures of downstream instances.
-- Do regular health checks to your instances
+- Do regular health checks to your instances.
-- Provide SSL termination (HTTPS) for your websites
+- Provide SSL termination (HTTPS) for your websites.
+- Enforce stickiness with cookies.
-- High availability across zones
+- High availability across zones.

-### 6.7.
+- Separate public traffic from private traffic.

+#### 6.5.2.
 Why use an Elastic Load Balancer (ELB)?

-- An ELB (Elastic Load Balancer) is a managed load balancer
+- An ELB (Elastic Load Balancer) is a **managed load balancer**:
-  - AWS guarantees that it will be working
+  - AWS guarantees that it will be working.
-  - AWS takes care of upgrades, maintenance, high availability
+  - AWS takes care of upgrades, maintenance, high availability.
-  - AWS provides only a few configuration knobs
+  - AWS provides only a few configuration knobs.
-- It costs less to setup your own load balancer but it will be a lot more effort on your end (maintenance, integrations)
+- It costs less to setup your own load balancer but it will be a lot more effort on your end (maintenance, integrations).
+- It is integrated with many AWS offerings / services:
+  - EC2, EC2 Auto Scaling Groups, Amazon ECS.
+  - AWS Certificate Manager (ACM), CloudWatch.
+  - Route 53, AWS WAF, AWS Global Accelerator.
 - 3 kinds of load balancers offered by AWS:
-  - Application Load Balancer (HTTP / HTTPS only) - Layer 7
+  - Application Load Balancer (HTTP / HTTPS only) - Layer 7.
-  - Network Load Balancer (ultra-high performance, allows for TCP) - Layer 4
+  - Network Load Balancer (ultra-high performance, allows for TCP) - Layer 4.
-  - Classic Load Balancer (slowly retiring) - Layer 4 & 7
+  - Classic Load Balancer (slowly retiring) - Layer 4 & 7.

-### 6.8.
+### 6.6.
 What's an Auto Scaling Group?

 - **Auto Scaling in EC2 allows you to have the right number of instances to handle the application load.
 Auto Scaling in DynamoDB automatically adjusts read and write throughput capacity, in response to dynamically changing request volumes, with zero downtime.
 These are both examples of horizontal scaling.**
 - In real-life, the load on your websites and application can change